Joaopmoliveira/RobotUltrasoundCalibration/ReadMe.md

 %                                                  [0 1]

 Solution=CalibrationSolver(ImageData,TransformData);

+% The solution is a vector of size 6+n_wires*4.
+Usually only the homogenenous transformation between the flange and the origin of the
+% ultrasound image is required, thus you just need to query the first 6 elements of the solution (the remaining ones correspond to the
+% estimated pose of the wires as observed from the base frame).
 ```

 The underlying solver currently makes no attempts to deal with observations with large noise, thus you must either implement an outer loop